Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 Here we make sure the contract name matches the one we use for the |init|_ macro and we name this ``receive``-function ``"insert"``.

-In the function body, we have to make sure the piggy bank is still intact, the smart contract should reject any calls trying to call insert if the piggy bank was smashed:
+In the function body we have to make sure the piggy bank is still intact.
+The smart contract should reject any calls trying to call insert if the piggy bank was smashed: